 Spatial smoothing

-Use the ‘Spatial_smoothing.m’ script to average the three-day SST data in each pixel (Figure 12).
+Run the ‘Spatial_smoothing.m’ script to average the three-day SST data in each pixel (Figure S12).

 NOTE: Large noise was identified in the SST data; thus, smooth data with a 3*3 spatial average were used.
 When no data were available in the 3-day averaged data, these data were set as unavailable.

-[Place Figure 12 here]

 SST gradient